 All of this is subjective and debatable.
 What’s not debatable is how well the Google WiFi system performs.

-Each Google WiFI unit covers an area of 1,500 sq. ft in high quality WiFi.
+Each Google Wifi unit covers an area of 1,500 sq. ft in high-quality WiFi.
 The 3 pack— Google’s most popular and affordable option—will cover homes up to 4,500 sq. ft, making Google WiFi a great option for medium to large size homes.
 You can of course purchase additional units as needed.
-This can get pricy, however.
+This can get expensive, however.